For large organizations looking to build a robust cybersecurity strategy, failure to get the fundamentals in place practically guarantees a disaster.

 Most boards want to hear the high-level issues, have an opportunity to ask questions, want to understand if compliance is being met, and how the security posture compares to peers.
-If issues are being worked, they want progress reports and to know if anything else is needed.
+If issues are being solved, they want progress reports and to know if anything else is needed.

 At the same time, the CISO must be able to communicate the value proposition in terms of the executive management’s business goals.
 Here it’s less about strategy and more about the goals of the individual executives.